larrybotha/testing-javascript/07-use-dom-testing-library-to-test-any-js-framework/README.md

 To account for this, we need to make our custom `render` function async, and `await` the result of rendering before making any assertions or queries.

+## 6. Use `dom-testing-library` with AngularJs

+Unlikely to ever use AngularJs / not interested in using it.

+## 7. Use `dom-testing-library` with Angular

+Unlikely to ever use Angular / not interested in using it.